ramellose/mako/README.md

 # _mako_ ![mako](https://github.com/ramellose/mako/blob/master/mako.png)

 Microbial Associations Katalog. _mako_ helps you structure data from multiple networks to carry out better meta-analysis.
-This package contains functions for importing BIOM and network files into a Neo4j database according to a strict database model.
+This package contains functions for importing BIOM and network files into a Neo4j database according to an OWL database model.
 Neo4j is a native graph database and therefore the natural match for linked biological data.
 In addition to setting up the Neo4j database, _mako_ contains functions for exporting networks to Cytoscape through HTML.

 By storing the data on a harddisk rather than in memory, _mako_ can store vast amounts of data compared to conventional network libraries.
 This supports meta-analyses on much greater scales.
 Moreover, _mako_ allows you to carry out reasoning on your graph with plugins like [GraphScale](https://www.derivo.de/en/products/graphscale/).

-_mako_ supports FAIR data by automatically generating a provenance log for your networks.

 This API contains drivers for interacting with a Neo4j database.
 Many of these drivers have functions that allow for BIOM files,